filippetrovic/score-keeper-tell-dont-ask/README.md

 void scoreTeamB1()
 void scoreTeamB2()
 void scoreTeamB3()
-void printScore(Scoreboard scoreboard)
 ```

+After every score change scoreboard should be immediately updated.
+Score board is represented with interface `Scoreboard`
-`Scoreboard` is interface with a method for displaying result:
+which has a method for displaying score:

 ```
 interface Scoreboard {